 I transferred the temperature probe over to the bone in breast when I took the boneless one off the smoker.
 While the smaller boneless breast was done after 65 minutes the larger breast was only at 156F.
 It took an extra 20 minutes for the bone in breast to reach 165F.

 It took 85 minutes for the bone in breast (1.1 pounds) to reach 165F when smoked at 275F.

-Chicken Breasts Smoked at 325F
+Smoking Chicken Breasts (Bone In and Boneless) at 325F

 I repeated the experiment above but had the smoker set to 325F.

 It took 45 minutes for the boneless chicken breast (0.7 pounds) to reach 165F when smoked at 325F.